lvzxr/apb-cfg-loader/README.md

 > This config loader not compatible with my config that you have to manually install, nor is it compatible with anyone elses config so do not try to utilise it for anything other than what this loader comes with.

 # Initial
-Everything within this config is typically kept up to date with what LO will allow/disallow when it comes to modifying files so when I provide an update it's always recommended to download it and ensure you're up to date, older versions whilst still available shouldn't be used unless you know what you want out of them is allowed.
+Everything within this config is typically kept up to date with what LO will allow/disallow when it comes to modifying files so when I provide an update it's always recommended to download it and ensure you're on the latest version, older versions whilst still available shouldn't be used unless you know what you want out of them is allowed.

 > [!IMPORTANT]
 > If anything were to happen to your account due to use of modifed game files that is not my responsibility, you can contact Little Orbit support at **support@littleorbit.com**